EXPOSURE TO VIBRATION: DO YOU KNOW THE LIMIT?

 Injuries associated with vibration are permanent but the cause is preventable.
 Employers should implement effective vibration risk assessments and monitoring to help limit exposure and prevent workers from developing life changing conditions.

-The health issues associated with excessive exposure to vibration, often with agonising symptoms, are divided into three subgroups below:
+The health issues associated with excessive exposure to vibration, often with agonising symptoms are explained below:

-Different jobs emit different levels of vibration and for all jobs where tools and machinery are used, employers must adhere to the government standards of safety, not exceeding the daily exposure limit for vibration (ELV) as 5 m/s2.
+Different jobs emit different levels of vibration and for all jobs where tools and machinery are used, employers must adhere to the government standards of safety, not exceeding the daily exposure limit for vibration (TLV) as 5 m/s².
 This value is the maximum level of vibration an employee can be exposed to on any single day and if levels exceed this, equipment should not be operated, until steps have been taken to reduce exposure.
-Employers must also focus on the daily exposure value (EAV), which should not exceed 2.5 m/s2.
-If worker exposure is regularly exceeding the EAV limit, employers must consider if the process can be changed and work can be done in a different way.

 Changing the process